gumbymn/Expansion-Valning-Offline/README.md

 * [Jacob_Mango](https://github.com/Jacob-Mango)

 ## Contributions
 This version of the Valning Offline map was developed by [gumbymn](https://github.com/gumbymn) using the latest DayZ Expansion mod.
-It als